Online Flexible Busy Time Scheduling on Heterogeneous Machines: Introduction

-\paragraph{Power management and batch scheduling} Much work in scheduling theory over the past several decades has focused on energy minimization or power management, and busy time scheduling is one such model \cite{yao1995scheduling, irani2005algorithmic, irani2007algorithms, chan2007energy, buchbinder2008online, lin2012dynamic}.
-The models that are most relevant to ours study energy minimization when the machine(s) have some cost to turn on or off \cite{chang2014lp, davies2022balancing, calinescu2020new, augustine2008optimal}.
-Recently, Antoniadis et al.~\cite{antoniadis2020parallel} proposed the first constant-factor approximation for a long-studied energy minimization model in which awakening a sleeping machine costs $L$ units of energy and then machines consume energy proportionally to the amount of time they are awake \cite{demaine2007scheduling}.
-In batch scheduling problems, machines can run groups of jobs (known as batches) simultaneously.
-The most classic objective is throughput maximization \cite{bar2009throughput}, though other objectives include functions of flow time and makespan \cite{im2013online}, \cite{WANG201737}.
+\textbf{Power management and batch scheduling} Much work in scheduling theory has focused on energy minimization or power management, and busy time scheduling is one such model \cite{yao1995scheduling, irani2005algorithmic, irani2007algorithms, chan2007energy, buchbinder2008online, lin2012dynamic, antoniadis2020parallel}.
+The models that are most relevant to ours study energy minimization when the machine(s) have some cost to turn on or off \cite{chang2014lp, davies2022balancing, CW21, augustine2008optimal}.
+In batch scheduling problems, machines can run groups of jobs simultaneously (also called active time scheduling).
+A series of papers develop approximation algorithms in the pre-emptive model \cite{ChangGK14,KumarK18,CaoFLMRU22}.
+Classic objectives include throughput maximization \cite{bar2009throughput} and functions of flow time and makespan \cite{im2013online}, \cite{WANG201737}.